 provide an update on its progress in meeting the milestones set out in the Corrective Action Plan within the timeframe for reporting agreed to in that plan

 the CSC may escalate the matter to the PTI Board with a written notice of escalation to the PTI Board Chair, and a copy to the PTI President and the President of ICANN’s Global Domains Division.
-This notice to the PTI Board Chair shall set out the grounds for the escalation.
+This notice to the PTI Board Chair shall set out the failure giving rise to for the escalation.

 Upon receipt of the notice of escalation, the PTI Board Chair shall notify the other PTI Board members, and within ten (10) business days of receipt, convene a meeting with the CSC to review the situation and identify potential paths to address the concerns with PTI’s performance against or adherence to these Remedial Action Procedures.
 The PTI President shall also attend the meeting.

-All outcomes and agreements reached during the meeting described above shall be documented, along with agreed upon timeframes for further action by PTI to address the identified PTI Performance Issue and adherence to a Corrective Action Plan.
+The PTI Board shall draft a proposed PTI Board Corrective Action Plan to address the Performance Issue.
+In preparing the draft, the PTI Board may consult and collaborate with both PTI and the CSC, as necessary, during the development of the Plan to ensure the Plan appropriately reflects the issues, concerns, and expectations of the CSC.
+In addition, the CSC may be requested by the PTI Board to provide comment on a draft.
+If comment is requested, the time necessary for CSC to provide comment shall be reflected in the timeline for development and implementation of the PTI Board Corrective Action Plan.

+Within ten (10) business days of the meeting with the CSC, the PTI Board will deliver a written PTI Board Corrective Action Plan to the CSC.
+The Plan shall also include proposed frequency of PTI Board updates to the CSC regarding progress in meeting these milestones.

+The CSC will review and approve the Plan within ten (10) business days of receipt.
+The PTI Board shall be available to provide any clarification needed by the CSC during this step of the process.

+Once the PTI Board Corrective Action Plan is approved by the CSC, the PTI Board will move expeditiously to work with PTI to implement the approved ICANN Corrective Action Plan and provide regular reports to the CSC on its progress in meeting the requirements of the plan.

 IV.
 Second Escalation – to ICANN CEO

-Where PTI fails to correct the PTI Performance Issue as evidenced by one or both of the following:
+a) Where PTI fails to correct the PTI Performance Issue as evidenced by one or both of the following:

 The PTI Board’s failure to call a meeting to discuss the Remedial Action Request within the time frame required in Section III above